mweel1/usa_high_level/USA-Internet/content-moderation/index.md

 1. The content client requests from the content provider the media Id.
 2. The media server provides a signed URL.
 3. The signed URL is use as a one use URL and it's provided back to the client.

+# Content Providers

+Content providers must enforce the ability for all content category selections to be selectable and filterable.
+This includes both content and ads.

+These can be defined in your personal profile and are used by default.

+All content providers must also provide a section where they can be overridden for people over 18.

+Children's are defined and cannot be changed.

+# Ad Definitions

+Some category ad definitions will be marked on advertisements are:

+- Unhealthy Foods
+- Pharmaceutical
+- Violence
+- Alcohol
+- Drugs
+- Political Campaigns
+- Financial Services
+  .. and whatever other categories the AI is capable of recognizing.